ToxirovXon/yelp/README.md

 # My Yelp

 Welcome to my project.
-It is My Yelp project.
+It is My <a href="https://master.d2tvhfki0sggvm.amplifyapp.com/">Yelp<a/> project.

 ## Acknowledgements